KEY AREAS OF FOCUS:

 Nothing is more important to our nation than our health.
 Personally, professionally and as a nation, we can not do anything without our health.
 In today's world, we can not afford to just be in OK with our health.
 We need to have exceptional health.
 We have to have the best health in the world.
 We have to be in better shape than every other nation on the earth.
 We can achieve this goal for everyone.
 It is within our reach.
 We know how to do this.
 We are capable of getting there.
 But, in order to get there, we must first convince our elected officials to accept our uniquely American healthcare system and give us the "better" health and the "better" health insurance that we deserve!
 Offering our popular Medicare Advantage plans to everyone under the age of 65 will get us to first base.
 Creating the Trump Medicare Advantage Plan for All will be the home run.

-The trump plan will restructure health insurance by incorporating the wellness and well being component into tangible benefits that can be achieved by the person insured.
-These benefits will include the ability to have higher coverage levels, more services and lower premiums.
-Such a program will not only cover the 10% of the uninsured U.S. population with a more affordable health insurance and but also reduce our total health care expenditures and finance a transformative cost-effective New Paradigm (PPPM) in health care delivery that will reduce or eliminate lifestyle-related chronic illness.
+The Trump plan will restructure health insurance by incorporating the wellness and well-being component into tangible benefits that can be achieved by the person insured.
+These benefits will include the ability to have higher coverage levels, more services, and lower premiums.
+Such a program will not only cover the 10% of the uninsured U.S. population with more affordable health insurance and but also reduce our total health care expenditures and finance a transformative cost-effective New Paradigm (PPPM) in health care delivery that will reduce or eliminate lifestyle-related chronic illness.

 TRUMP MEDICARE ADVANTAGE FOR ALL: